sefeoglu/DeepLearningProjectsandKaggleCompetitions/README.md

 # DeepLearning Projects and Kaggle Competitions

-This repository consists of the projects that completed under the Competitive Programming For Deep Learning
+This repository consists of the projects that completed under the Competitive Programming with Deep Learning at HPI in Potsdam.

 # Small Projects
 * 1.) [😷  Classification](https://github.com/sefeoglu/DeepLearningProjectsandKaggleCompetitions/blob/master/SimpleMaskClassification.ipynb): classifies people with/whitout a mask.